 On 1977 and later columns the turn signal housing #15 will also contain a dimmer pivot assembly, a wash/wipe switch (1977 only) and a dimmer rod actuator which will come with the housing and its end cap.
 Be careful of the end cap and dimmer switch rod actuator.
 Separate the actuator from the cap by simply pulling them apart.
 They are held together by grease.
+Note, the above parts are not shown on the 1969-76 blowup pic.

 Guide the (1977) wash/wipe wires out of the column as you remove the cover.
-It is a good idea to tie tracer string to the wiring connector to aid when you reassemble it.
+It is a good idea to tie a tracer string to the wiring connector to aid when you reassemble it.